 You’ve heard of it - maybe you’ve tried it, maybe you haven’t.
 Being someone who has reaped the benefits of meditation, I can confidently say that it really is a game changer when installed into your everyday life.

 I know a lot of people try it and either feel like they aren’t doing it right or don’t understand it, so they give up.

 Here’s the thing about meditation: you can’t fail if you simply close your eyes and try it.
 The secret sauce is in simply closing your eyes and becoming present to where you are at NOW.
 The point is to distract your mind (sometimes by repeating a mantra) and bring you to a certain level of awareness you might have been overlooking before.
 When we become more present, even if it’s for 5 minutes, our stress levels naturally decrease; our heart rates drop and our brains create new connections that might not have been there otherwise.
 It’s a game changer and luckily there are no right or wrong ways to do it.
-If you’re curious about it, downloading an app such as APPPPPPP and trying a guided meditation might be a great place to start.
+If you’re curious about it, downloading a guided meditation app might be a great place to start.